 Our Story

 Consecrated in 1878, St. Mary’s Church is named in memory of infant Mary Allen of nearby Tuckahoe Plantation.
-Throughout its earliest years, St. Mary’s hosted visiting clergy and other lay leaders for monthly worship and focused on serving the impoverished local coal mining and farming communities.
+Early on, it hosted monthly worship led by visiting clergy, serving local impoverished coal mining and farming communities.
 The bell from the steam engine that hauled coal from the nearby mines still calls us to worship today.

-St. Mary’s Churchyard is home to 100 original gravestones poured by Frank Alley, who is buried here, and numbered by his daughter Ida.
-The numbered graves represent the burial places of our first congregants and their families.
+St. Mary’s Churchyard features 100 original gravestones, poured by Frank Alley and numbered by his daughter Ida, marking the resting places of earliest members.

 Find Your Place at St. Mary’s